PaloAltoNetworks/Azure-HA-Deployment/README.md

 # Traditional High-Availability in Azure

-# PAN-OS 9.0 Image is in Staging and will be released soon.
+# The PAN-OS 9.0 Image in Azure Portal is in Staging and will be live soon.
 Temporary launch instructions.
 1. launch a VM-Series firewall using the latest which is 8.1
 2. Upgrade to PAN-OS 9.0
 3. Use Azure CLI to launch a VM-Series running PAN-OS 8.1 into the exact same Resource Group as the first firewall